typesense/typesense-website/docs-site/content/29.0/api/README.md

 - Fixed vector query parsing with backticks escaping special characters.
 - Improve reliability of joins during imports.
 - Fixed broken `cache-num-entries` server side parameter.
+- Exclude x-typesense-user-id from cache key to make cache global.
 - Fixed import of large stemming dictionaries.
 - Fixed auth token refreshing problem for GCP-based embedding generation.
 - Fixed vector search not working reliably with 3 `sort_by` fields.
 - Fixed a bug caused by using `flat_search_cutoff` along with filtering for vector search.
 - Improved reliability of CLIP embeddings under high concurrency.
+- Fixed a bug with collection truncation, requiring unnecessary parameters.
+- Fixed a bug where the alter operations endpoint was returning the incorrect document counter.

 ### Deprecations / behavior changes